xak200/Portfolio/Database Design & Implementation/README.md

 MongoDB Assignment Example:

-This assignment uses JSON, MongoDB, and noSQL.
+This assignment uses JSON, MongoDB, and NoSQL.

 These are the questions I answered:
 - How many zip codes are there in your home state?